 Now that your individual tracks have been combined into complete compositions (if needed), and the MP3 files have been tagged, it is time to trim away any unwanted material from the beginning and/or end of each MP3 file.
 This may consist of dead space, after the artists have faded out.
 Or it could be several minutes of applause after the last song in a live concert.

-The program we will be using is appropriately named mp3Trim.
+The program I will be using is appropriately named mp3Trim.
 The free version has some restrictions, and the more advanced versions — PE and Pro — offer extended file support and additional features.
 The user interface is fairly straightforward:

 Click the Open button, locate the MP3 file that you want to modify, and open it.